raymonhardy/MassText/README.md

      - username
      - password

-3. Numbers
+3. Numbers.csv

-   - place the list of numbers
+   - Place the list of numbers, each new number will have a new line

+4. Text.txt

+   - Add the text message to send to the recipient/s

+5. Run the python file

+   - Make sure you have python3 installed
+   - install twilio
+   - pip install twilio
+   - Run CMC.py
+   - python3 CMD.py